 Two shellfish (mussels and clams) tissue samples were collected from Starrigavan Beach (Exhibit 3.4 and 3.5).
 These samples were analyzed for PAH concentrations using the method described in Appendix A, and the results were compared to the PAH distributions of the source oil samples.
 The tissue samples contained 151 and 95 micrograms per kilogram wet weight of total PAH (TPAH), which indicates that both tissues were impacted by PAHs.
 The composite mussel sample collected from Starrigavan Beach on May 3 (2017-05-03-01-02; tissue-01) contained petrogenic PAHs that are a "possible match" to those contained in the weathered source oils from the Tug.
 Again, the term "possible match" is used due to the limits of testing only with PAH (see Appendix A for additional information about fingerprinting and comparing samples based on PAH distributions).
-The composite clam sample collected from Starrigavan Beach on May 3 (2017-05-03-01-03; tissue-02) contained, in addition to minor pyrogenic PAHs of a combustion origin, petrogenic PAHs that are a "possible match" to those eonbustion origin, petrogenic PAHs that are a "possible match" to those contained in the weathered source oils from the Tug due to only testing for PAH.
+The composite clam sample collected from Starrigavan Beach on May 3 (2017-05-03-01-03; tissue-02) contained, in addition to minor pyrogenic PAHs of a combustion origin, petrogenic PAHs that are a "possible match" to those contained in the weathered source oils from the Tug due to only testing for PAH.
+Because shellfish tissue samples were not analyzed for TPH and biomarkers in addition to PAHs, it is not possible to classify these samples as a "match" but these results confirm oil from the Tug was bioavailable.